sinsii-lab/quickstart-sas-viya-azure/sas-viya/README.md

 3. During deployment, set the DeploymentMirror parameter to the URL of the folder in Azure blob that is qualified by that SAS key.

-**Note:** For the system to recognize the mirror directory, the URL must end with a "/" directly before the SAS key.
 ### Compress the Folder and Upload to Azure Blob or Another Storage Location that is Secure:
 1. Zip up the entire folder as a compressed tar archive.
 For example, .tar.gz/.tgz.
 2. Upload the compressed tar archive to Azure blob storage or another storage location that is accessible from the Internet and can be secured.